tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 review of the TLS- and DTLS-related registries undertaken as part of the TLS 1.3 development process.

-This document obsoletes RFC8447 and updates the following RFCs:
+This document obsoletes RFC 8447 and updates the following RFCs:
 3749, 5077, 4680, 5246, 5705, 5878, 6520, 7301.

 --- middle